Self Starter Offer Price in USD

 That’s just do-able, roll-up-your-sleeves and be creative sort of stuff.
 Not marketing fairy dust, or ‘make six figures by tomorrow’ castles in the air.
 I grew up on the Canadian Prairies.
 Practical is almost my middle name.
 So I’ll set to work, and sort it out.

-I wrote a new business plan for Compassionate Community Voice that was more kind-to-me-and-kind-to-my-clients.
+I wrote a new business plan that was more kind-to-me-and-kind-to-my-clients.
 I read and studied and asked questions of people I admire.
 I pursued a self-directed, intensive education in online entrepreneurship.
 My whole perspective on what I was doing changed.

 It felt uncomfortable—and still does, at times.
 I am constantly learning, and iterating what I do.
 I needed to learn that ‘no’ from a poor-fitting client (and you know they’re poor-fitting because they’re saying ‘no’) creates space for a right-fitting client.
 I had to ditch the concept of sales pages and create ‘filter in’ pages, instead.
 I needed to be OK changing my prices.
 I had to find ways to navigate risk.
 And a whole bunch of other stuff that feels scary and courageous and empowering at the same time.

-Fast forward through a few years of life, love and work. . .
+Fast forward through a few years of life, death, love, work and moving house. . .

-There came a springtime a couple years back, when my partner’s job of 15 years disappeared and our family situation changed, where we hit one of those bumpy excruciating periods that made us re-evaluate, yet again, everything we were doing for work.
+There came a springtime a few years back, when my partner’s job of 15 years disappeared and our family situation changed, where we hit one of those bumpy excruciating periods that made us re-evaluate everything we were doing for work.
 And pray—which for me means sing my heart out to whatever powers-that-be are listening, and ground my butt on the couch for some focused meditation.

-- freedom to work--and play--when I choose (right now, my work-week is about 45 hours because I am co-running 3 businesses and have family responsibilities.
+- freedom to work--and play--when I choose (right now, my work-week is about 45 hours because I am co-running 3 business streams.
 I anticipate it will be more like 30 in the future)

 - having the money to live in a small home in a city I enjoy, pay bills each month without worry, pay my ‘extra’ health care bills, wear clothes by sustainable indie designers, buy organic food, keep educating myself, go to happy hour with my friends, and support organizations that matter to me